enkidevs/approve-ci/README.md

 ## How To Contribute or Run Your Own Bot?

-If you want to use a different account for the bot, change the message or extend it with more functionalities, we've tried to make it super easy:
+If you want to use a different account for the bot, change the message or extend it to provide additional functionality, we've tried to make it super easy:

 ```bash
 git clone https://github.com/enkidevs/approve-ci.git